mikerapt/FATT/README.md

 ## File Descriptions

-- [`qifft.py`](./qifft.py) This file contains the implementation of the QIFFT algorithm, which is used for comparison against FATT-LS.
+- [`qifft.py`](./qifft.py) Contains the implementation of the QIFFT algorithm, which is used for comparison against FATT-LS.
-- [`fattls.py`](./fattls.py) This script implements FATT-LS, the proposed method.
+- [`fattls.py`](./fattls.py) Implements FATT-LS, the proposed method.
 - [`utils.py`](./utils.py) Contains utility functions used throughout the code, such as data loading, preprocessing, and plotting.
-- [`vowels.py`](./vowels.py) This script includes the experimental setup for vowel analysis, which compares the performance of the FATT and QIFFT methods on recorded vowels.
+- [`vowels.py`](./vowels.py) Includes an experimental setup for vowel analysis, comparing the performance of FATT and QIFFT on vowel frames.

 ## Usage